BCHostTrust/documents/tech_paper/README.md

 1. The hostname to be voted on; and
 2. The attitude of the vote.

-The attitude field stores what should this entry represent, for example, an upvote or a downvote.
+The attitude field stores what should this entry represent, for example, an upvote.

 ## Proof-of-Work